Cancel anytime

 Key Offerings

-- Clopay Garage Doors: Clopay is a major manufacturer of residential and commercial garage doors.
-Market share is substantial in North America.
-Revenue generated is a significant portion of the HBP revenue.
-Competitors include Overhead Door Corporation and Wayne Dalton (owned by Carrier Global CARR).
+- Clopay: Clopay is a leading manufacturer and marketer of residential and commercial garage doors in North America.
+Competitors include Overhead Door Corporation and Wayne Dalton.
+Clopay holds a leading market share in North America.

 Market Dynamics